elginbeloy/ahzombie/README.md

 AHZOMBIE! is a simple 2D zombie shooting game built with pygame.

 # Story
-You are ex-military special operations super sniper, Alice Skull.
+You are ex-special forces, greatest sniper of all time: Alice Skull.
 The world has ended but you are no quiter and have a plan to live.
 You find your friend from college, Xinyu, a scientist looking for the cure to this zombie disease.
 Xinyu thinks if she can gather enough resources she should be able to make a vaccine.
 Act as a sniper and eliminate the zombie hoards to protect Xinyu.
-This is just another mission for special operations Alice Skull.
-But the weight of the world is one your shoulders... or should I say aim.
+This is just another mission for special forces sniper Alice Skull.

 ![Game Screenshot](./assets/game_screenshot_1.png)